Trade directory · San Francisco metro · California

 Licensing Requirements

-California requires C-20 Warm Air Heating, Ventilating and Air Conditioning contractor license.
-Must pass Law & Business exam plus C-20 trade exam.
-Requires 4 years journey-level experience or combination of experience and education.
+California requires C-20 Warm-Air Heating, Ventilating and Air-Conditioning Contractor License.
+Must pass Law & Business exam and C-20 trade exam.
+Requires 4 years verifiable experience or equivalent education.
 License renewal every 2 years with 12 hours continuing education.

 §2